explore our crafts

 The entire house was painted white with curved concrete walls, which showed off this natural sustainable fiber beautifully.
 We learned they were a village co-operative and, with the help of a very dedicated leader, they were learning to create some rather modern products from this very ancient technique.
 It didn’t take long for us to partner up and start creating our own designs for our brand.
 One of the most adorable things was to find each woman’s name on a piece of paper inserted into each of our Common Texture clutches, our customers receive this name whenever they purchase from us.
 It’s a connection to your maker.

 How is it made?
 First the small pieces of dried banana fiber are twisted and rolled by hand to make a ball of thin rope.
 This is then given to the women weavers to form our products.
 Our carryall bag uses 100 meters of hand rolled rope and takes three days of hand knitting to complete.
-When our order is done we take our bags to the leather crafter for the creation of the handles.
+When the hand weaving is done we take our bags to the leather crafter for the creation of the handles.

 “Use me, love me, pass me on.”